ce6ac/cs2hack/README.md

-## cs2-knower
+## cs2hack

-cs2 project for getting game data and displaying it on a web page (also has aimbot :D)
+cs2 game hack including info esp and aim/trigger powered by qmp inputs

-a lot could have been better, but since it works just fine and does not get detected on certain 3rd party platforms depending on qemu/kvm setup, i decided to just throw this project on github
+a lot could have been better, but since it works just fine and does not get detected on certain 3rd party platforms depending on qemu/kvm setup, i decided to just throw this project on github.

 ### credits
 - [ko1N](https://github.com/ko1N), [h33p](https://github.com/h33p) and [emesare](https://github.com/emesare) - memflow